spilman6/courses/pages/version-control-essentials/creating-local-repos.md

 ## Forgetting the -m Flag

 If you forget the -m flag when committing changes, Git will open a text editor for you to enter your commit message.
 By default, this will be Vim, which can be confusing for new users.
 If this happens to you, my recommendation (for now) is to exit out of your terminal and run the command again with the -m flag.

-# Pro-Tips

-- Initialize once.
-Remember that you only need to run `git init` once per project.
-After that, you can just stage and commit changes as needed.

-- Commit often!
-It is better to have many small commits than a few large ones.
-This makes it easier to track changes and revert back if necessary.

-- Write clear commit messages.
-This will help you (and others) understand what changes were made and why.